-The Value Summary page is the fastest way to see all of our value plays for upcoming matches.
+The Model Value Summary page is the fastest way to see all of our value plays for upcoming matches.
 You can also find detailed information on each value play on the match page.

 We believe data-driven wagering intelligence is paramount to decision making in betting, rather than relying on emotion or gut feel.
 By making this information completely free to access, our goal is to help punters make more informed investments, and ultimately get an Edge on others in the market, wherever you bet.